yiisoft/validator/docs/guide/conditional-validation.md

 $result = (new Validator())->validate($data, $rules);
 ```

-If the attribute is required, it's more appropriate to use `skipOnError: true` instead with preceding `Required` rule.
+If the attribute is required, it is more appropriate to use `skipOnError: true` instead of the `Required` rule.
-This is because the detection of empty values within the `Required` rule and for skipping in further rules can be set separately
+This is because the detection of empty values within the `Required` rule and skipping in further rules
-(this is described in more detail below, see [Configuring empty criteria in other rules] section).
+can be set separately.
+This is described in more detail below, see [Configuring empty criteria in other rules] section.

 ```php
 use Yiisoft\Validator\Rule\In;